amurdock/mongoose-path-tree/README.md

 # Tests

-To run the tests install mocha
+To run the tests simply run

-    npm install mocha -g
+    npm test

-and then run

-    mocha